b1lly/gob/README.md

 NOTE: We currently only recognize *.soy templates as template files, but will provide a way in the future to customize this.

+### Contributing

+Contributions are always welcome but keep the following things in mind:
+* Whether you're submitting a bug fix or a feature enhancement, please file an issue first so we can talk it over and make sure everyone is on the same page.
+* Don't fork `master`, do fork `develop`.

 [![Build Status](https://travis-ci.org/b1lly/gob.svg?branch=master)](https://travis-ci.org/b1lly/gob)